9 Tips for Strategic Time Management on Your Homestead

 And of course, it must be my own fault.
 Isn’t that the tape from childhood that we all hear?
 I’d berate myself for my failures as a homemaker and a mom.
 And I’d redouble my efforts to make perfect triple chocolate brownies for dessert and perfect roast beef in a pastry shell – Beef Wellington – for my hardworking husband, and keep it all within a perfect budget.
 It never dawned on me, at 27 years old, that I couldn’t have a $100,000 menu on a $20,000 income.
-Or that my 1 acre with an 80 year old, hand built, house wasn’t supposed to look like the ticky-tacky box- home in the brand new subdivision, just outside of Toronto.
+Or that my 1 acre with an 80-year-old, hand-built house wasn’t supposed to look like the box home in the brand new subdivision, just outside of Toronto.

 The issue of Worldview

 Homesteaders are nonconformists.
 And I was a nonconformist.
-I didn’t value ticky tacky houses in quiet subdivisions, where both parents worked full time just to pay the mortgage.
+I didn’t value cookie cutter houses in quiet subdivisions, where both parents worked full time just to pay the mortgage.
 I wasn’t Canadian Living’s ideal audience.
 I didn’t share the same worldview.

 Know your own values

 Time management for you will be different than time management for me.
 Our to-do lists will look different.
-I no longer have a list of all the little jobs that need to be done to keep a house spotless, in order to allow company to drop in at a moment’s notice.
+I no longer have a list of all the little jobs that need to be done to keep a house spotless, for when company drops in at a moment’s notice.
 In fact, these days, I really prefer people to call ahead and make an appointment.
 Instead, I am investing a large portion of my time in writing – and learning to write well.
 So my homemaker to-do list is quite minimal – vacuum once a week, clean the bathrooms on Friday, do the dishes twice a day, cook from scratch, bake bread on Fridays.
-That’s pretty much it, unless Mr. Joybilee has the energy to tackle a big job, like cleaning the windows – then we work together on the same goal.
+That’s pretty much it unless Mr. Joybilee has the energy to tackle a big job, like cleaning the windows – then we work together on the same goal.